Helena Sverrisdóttir

-Helena Sverrisdóttir (born 11 March 1988) is an Icelandic professional basketball player for Haukar of the Icelandic Úrvalsdeild kvenna.
-Helena has been named the Icelandic Women's Basketball Player of the Year 12 times.
-She has won the Icelandic championship five times and the Slovak championship two times.
+Helena Sverrisdóttir (born 11 March 1988) is an Icelandic former basketball player.
+Generally considered the greatest Icelandic female basketball player of all time, she was named the Icelandic Women's Basketball Player of the Year 12 times.
+During her playing career, she won the Icelandic championship five times and the Slovak championship two times.

+Helena played college basketball for TCU where she was named the Mountain West Conference Player of the Year in 2010.

+She played for the Iceland women's national basketball team for 21 years, becoming its all-time leader in games played in 2023.

 Early life

-Helena grew up in Hafnarfjörður and played basketball and football in her youth.
+Helena was born in Reykjavík, Iceland, but grew up in Hafnarfjörður.
+She played both basketball and football in her youth.

-Club career
+Playing career

 Helena first played for Haukar's senior team in 2000, at the age of 12.
 After winning Division I in 2002 with Haukar, Helena took the Úrvalsdeild by storm in 2002-2003, averaging 17.1 points, 9.5 rebounds and 4.3 assists.
 She was named the Úrvalsdeild Young Player of the Year and was widely regarded as the top prospect in the country.
 Despite her performance, Haukar finished last in the league and were relegated back to Division I.

 In 2003-2004, at the age of 16, Helena averaged a quadruple-double in the Icelandic Division I with 37.6 points, 13.3 rebounds, 11.6 assists and 10.2 steals.
 Out of the 16 games she played, she posted a quadruple-double in six of them.
 Her best scoring output came against Ármann/Þróttur where she scored 86 points.

 She played college basketball for TCU from 2007 to 2011.
+In October 2024, she was inducted into the schools athletics Hall of Fame.

 Helena returned to Haukar in 2016 after 9 seasons away and helped the club achieve the best regular season record in the Úrvalsdeild kvenna.
 For the season she averaged 24.4 points, 13.3 rebounds and 6.8 assists, and was named the Úrvalsdeild Domestic Player of the Year.
 Helena missed most of the 2016-2017 season due to being pregnant of her first child.
 She returned to the floor on March 19 in a loss against Stjarnan, five weeks after the birth of her daughter.

 On December 20, 2017, Haukar loaned Helena to Good Angels Kosice until the end of January 2018.
 On January 21, Helena helped the Good Angels win the Slovak Basketball Cup.

 On April 30, 2018, she helped Haukar to win the national championship, their fourth championship and first one in nine years.

 Helena was named the Úrvalsdeild Playoffs MVP after averaging 20.2 points, 12.2 rebounds and 10.8 assists in the finals series.
 On May 4, Helena was named the Úrvalsdeild Domestic Player of the Year and to the Úrvalsdeild Domestic All-First Team.

 On 16 May 2018, Helena signed with Ceglédi EKK of the Hungarian Nemzeti Bajnokság I/A. In November she left the club after a contract dispute.